-Following the traditional news media in regards to potential hurricanes is something we try to avoid.
-They simply have too much economic incentive in their reporting of all possible weather threats.
+Following the traditional news media in regards to potential hurricanes is something we simply avoid.
+There is way too much economic incentive in their reporting of weather threats among other things.

-Instead we monitor Hawaii hurricanes using the Pacific Hurricane Center and focus on the “forecast discussion.”
-For us this tends to give the best technical analysis.
+Instead, we monitor Hawaii hurricanes using the Pacific Hurricane Center and focus on the “forecast discussion.”
+For us, this tends to give the best technical analysis, that is updated multiple times daily.
 From there we also look at the wind speed possibilities among other things.
 You’ll also find more frequent updates for each island using the normal NOAA weather website.

 The official season began in Hawaii on June 1 and runs through December 15.
-It’s been over 25 years (1992) since Hurricane Iniki (image above) ravaged the islands and Kauai in particular.
-This subject, however, is never far from the minds of those of us who live in the islands.
+It’s been almost 30 years (1992) since Hurricane Iniki (image above) ravaged the islands and Kauai in particular.
+This subject, though, is never far from the minds of those of us who live in the islands.
 Should there be any potential danger, the following is a check-list of ways to prepare.

-- Don’t forget essential medications in adequate supply should something unforeseen occur (that’s always a good idea).
+- Don’t forget essential medications should something unforeseen occur (that’s always a good idea).

 - Have water and non-perishable food on hand during your trip.
 Should a hurricane possibility be announced, expect store shelves to be empty.

-- Have access to a portable radio in some form.
+- Access to a portable radio in some form.